 Admissions and test score data are presented only for institutions that do not have an open admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
 Applicants include only those students who fulfilled all requirements for consideration for admission and who were notified of one of the following actions: admission, non-admission, placement on a wait list, or application withdrawn (by applicant or institution).
 Admitted applicants (admissions) include wait-listed students who were subsequently offered admission.
 Early decision, early action, and students who began studies during the summer prior to the fall reporting period are included.
-Institutions report test scores only if they are required for admission.
+For customized Data Feedback Reports, test scores are presented only if they are required for admission